You Earned a Ticket!

 Until 2013-14, education finance policies apportioned funds to districts based on a bizarre system of revenue limits.
 If you have a masochistic interest in California's historical school finance laws, knock yourself out.
 If not, better to spend your time understanding the Local Control Funding Formula (LCFF), explained in Lesson 8.5.
 It's a simpler and fairer system that replaced the rusty old plumbing of revenue limits and categorical funds.

-Nowadays virtually all school districts in California rely on state funding, because local property taxes are insufficient to generate funding at the base level per student guaranteed by the Local Control Funding Formula (LCFF).
+Nowadays virtually all school districts in California (about 97% of them as of 2023) rely on state funding, because their local property taxes generate insufficient funds to reach the base level per student guaranteed by the Local Control Funding Formula (LCFF).
 (More about LCFF in Lesson 8.5.)

 There are some exceptions.
 For example, if the boundaries of a school district include valuable commercial property, the property taxes generated are sometimes enough to fund the district beyond the base level.
-In 2014-15 about 100 of California's nearly 1,000 districts had the local capacity to fund their schools without state assistance.
-In California education jargon, these are officially known as community-funded districts.
-(For historical reasons they are also inaccurately referred to as basic aid districts.
-For more on these districts, see Lesson 8.5.)
+In California education jargon, these are officially known as community-funded districts, but they are often (somewhat misleadingly) referred to as basic aid districts.

 The role of political will in school funding